YOUTH

 When it comes to our youth program [ 16 and under ] we take it very serious indeed.
 We stride to accept a limited amount of youth athletes each year by design.
 Making it clear that our mission continues to enfranchise the importance of proper development in sport and self improvement.
 Attention to detail is critical at this age along with time and commitment we all take so that we can insure the quality and success of each youth athlete.
 Sport is merely the vessel we use to build foundational habits so each and every athlete has the opportunity to develop skills that become interwoven in both life and sport.
 As much as 1 on 1 Performance training or group training can help develop skills we also provide of the field habits that help in each athletes day to day life.

-• Open communication is key in every relationship our athletes have so each month we schedule a disengaged time to check in on grades, habits, goals, and any training & development challenges they may have for the coaches.
+Open communication is key in every relationship our athletes have so each month we schedule a disengaged time to check in on grades, habits, goals, and any training & development challenges they may have for the coaches.

-• We also provide the the athletes with journals which we encourage them to write down any goals, successes, defeats, that help give them the transparency they need with themselves so they may be even more valuable in there training sessions each week and month.
+We also provide the the athletes with journals which we encourage them to write down any goals, successes, defeats, that help give them the transparency they need with themselves so they may be even more valuable in there training sessions each week and month.

-• All youth athletes are also encouraged to follow a weekly training program which helps them prepare for the next phases of strength and conditioning.
+All youth athletes are also encouraged to follow a weekly training program which helps them prepare for the next phases of strength and conditioning.
 Seeing that 14/15 is the ages athletes start wanting to use wights having the proper understanding of Form, balance, core strength, breathing, all comes in handy for the next stages.

 The 305ERS Experience

+The 305ERS Experience was created to give youth athletes and families a clear, honest understanding of what it means to be part of a structured, values driven team environment shaped by the philosophy of HTFT Mental Health & Performance.
 While flag football serves as the competitive platform, the 305ERS are not a traditional flag football program.
 This is an integrated developmental team intentionally designed to support athletes mentally, emotionally, and physically within one unified environment.
+The 305ERS represent one specific expression of the broader HTFT performance model.

-What began as an idea rooted in confidence, connection, and opportunity has evolved into a four month developmental season that blends athletic training, leadership development, mentorship, and mental performance support.
+What began as an idea rooted in confidence, connection, and opportunity has evolved into a four-month developmental season that blends athletic training, leadership development, mentorship, and mental performance support.
 The goal is not simply competition, but the development of disciplined, coachable, and emotionally intelligent young athletes prepared to carry these lessons beyond sport.
+The team is built on accountability, teamwork, and emotional awareness.
+Sport serves as the vessel, but the mission extends into school, relationships, and everyday life.
+The 305ERS Experience is designed to help youth athletes build habits, identity, and leadership skills that last well beyond the season.

 Program Structure